CodeDarigan/WATDocRedux/source/pages/getting_started/introduction.rst

         position.x += direction * SPEED * delta

 Create a folder called tests in your Project's main folder then create a script named ``player.test.gd`` that extends ``WAT.Test`` and store it in that folder.
-This script is known as a Test Suite.
+This script is an example of a Test Suite aforementiond in the introduction.

 A Test Suite is a collection of Tests where each test is a unique function.
 In WAT these functions are prefixed with the term test.
 This prefix is necessary for WAT to seperate the functions that are tests from the functions that are not.